-10. Future Accounting Pronouncements
+Future Accounting Pronouncements

-Certain new accounting standards and interpretations have been published that are not mandatory for the June 30, 2011 reporting period.
+Certain new accounting standards and interpretations have been published that are not mandatory for the September 30, 2011 reporting period.
 The following standards are assessed not to have any impact on the Company's financial statements:

-- IFRS 9, Financial Instruments: effective for accounting periods commencing on or after January 1, 2013: - Amendments to IFRS 7 Financial Instruments: Disclosure for amendments enhancing disclosures about transfers of financial assets - effective for annual periods beginning on or after July 1, 2011; - Amendments to IAS 12 Income Taxes: Limited scope amendment (recovery of underlying assets) effective for annual periods beginning on or after January 1, 2012.
+- IFRS 9, Financial Instruments: effective for accounting periods commencing on or after January 1, 2013 with a proposal to defer the effective date to January 1, 2015; - Amendments to IFRS 7 Financial Instruments: Disclosure for amendments enhancing disclosures about transfers of financial assets effective for annual periods beginning on or after July 1, 2011; - Amendments to IAS 12 Income Taxes: Limited scope amendment (recovery of underlying assets) effective for annual periods beginning on or after January 1, 2012.

-11. Disclosure Controls and Procedures
+Disclosure Controls and Procedures